topolvm/topolvm/docs/proposals/lvcreate-option-on-storageclass.md

 The new parameter supersedes `stripe`, `stripe-size`, and `lvcreate-options` in device-class, we deprecate these parameters and will remove them in the feature.
-But this breaks current behavior, we use these parameters if and only if the new parameter is not specified.
+Before the removal of these deprecated parameters, we use these parameters if and only if the new parameter is not specified.